missystem/crypto_learning_sys/meeting.md

 		- By Sunday night: ElGamal, Diffie-Hellman, and Substitution cipher should be completely done.
 		- Fix the two errors in the RSA file.
 	- **Xuehai**:
-		- Will work with John to finish the website and make sure things
+		- Will work with John to finish the website and make sure things are working together nicely!
 	- **Donna**:
-		- Send method, example, and motivation to Xuehai (Key generated automatically)
+		- Send method, example, and motivation to Xuehai (Key generated automatically).
 		- Documentation.